PREVENTION OF TOOTH DECAY

 Dental caries is a serious disease but is preventable in almost all cases.
 The following tips were compiled by the ODA for parents.

-Book an appointment! and Call (416) 691- 8555
+Book online! and Call (416) 691- 8555

 WHAT CAUSES TOOTH DECAY IN CHILDREN?